2401teamone/Pinniped-cli/README.md

 	- Updates your pinniped application on your EC2 instance to match your local pinniped application, allowing you to select your update type.

-      All - Update the backend, frontend, dependencies, database, and migrations to match your local project
+      	- All: Update the backend, frontend, dependencies, database, and migrations to match your local project.

-      Frontend - Update the frontend to match your local project's dist folder
+        - Frontend: Update the frontend to match your project's local `dist` folder.

-      Backend - Update all non-database, non-frontend files to match your local project, and update dependencies
+        - Backend: Update all non-database, non-frontend files to match your local project, and update dependencies.

-      Schema - Update the database schema to match the migrations in your local pnpd_data/migrations folder
+      	- Schema: Update the database schema to match the migrations in your local pnpd_data/migrations folder.

-      Database - Update the pnpd.db file to match your local `pnpd.db` file, and update schema migrations
+      	- Database: Update the `pnpd.db` file to match your local `pnpd.db` file, and update schema migrations.